Jury selection underway for ex-Trump adviser Steve Bannon

 Bannon is charged in Washington’s federal court with defying a subpoena from the Jan.
 6 committee that sought his records and testimony.
 He was indicted in November on two counts of criminal contempt of Congress, one month after the Justice Department received a congressional referral.
 Each count carries a minimum of 30 days of jail and as long as a year behind bars.

-By early afternoon, several jurors had been seated in a slow-moving process.
-Much of the questioning of potential jurors by Bannon’s lawyer, a court proceeding known as voir dire, centered on how much of the Jan.
-6 hearings they’ve watched and whether they had opinions about the committee and its findings..
+By early afternoon, eight jurors had been seated in a slow-moving process known as voir dire.
+Much of the questioning of potential jurors by Bannon’s lawyer, Evan Corcoran, centered on how much of the Jan.
+6 hearings they’ve watched and whether they have opinions about the committee and its work.

+In one case, a prospective juror flatly told U.S. District Judge Carl Nichols that remaining impartial would be “a challenge” for him since, “I do believe (Bannon) is guilty.”

+That admission, in addition to disqualifying the potential juror, prompted questioning of others who had sat next to the man to determine how widely he had shared his opinion.

 The trial follows a flurry of activity in the case since July 9.
 Over a week ago, the former White House strategist notified the committee that he is now willing to testify.
 His former lawyer, Robert Costello, said the change was because Trump had waived his executive privilege claim from preventing the testimony.